kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ## Data Augmentation

-The following data augmentation are applied to increase training set and avoid overfitting.
+The following data augmentation methods are applied to increase training set quality and quantity.
+They also avoid overfitting in training model.

 ## 1. brightness adjustment

-We convert the RGB image into HSV and adjust V value randomly and convert back to RGB domain.
-The following show the results.
+The RGB images are converted into HSV and adjust V value randomly.
+Then they are converted back to RGB domain.
+An example is shown below.

 <table border="1">
 <tr>
 <td><img src="./examples/center_0.jpg" width="300"/></td>